christiandudel/dtms/README.md

 ### Preparing and handling data

 The input data has to be panel data in long format.
-If your data is not in this shape, there are many tools already available in R and its extensions which allow you to reshape it.
-An example of data in long format could look like this:
+If your data is not in this shape, there are many tools already available in R which allow you to reshape it.
+An example of data in long format could look like
+this:

 | idvar | timevar | statevar | X   | Y    |
 |:------|:--------|:---------|:----|:-----|